 - Another scary alternative is the insect house with its alarmingly large stick insects and praying mantis.
 Not to mention giant locusts

-- The new giraffe house lets you be at eye level with these long-legged giants
+- The giraffe house lets you be at eye level with these long-legged giants

-- If it’s winter and snowing, visit the reindeer – perfect for impressing the impressionable with some Santa-related stories
+- If it’s winter and snowing, visit the reindeer: perfect for regaling the impressionable with some Santa-related stories

-Oh, and don’t forget the giant pandas.
-You do not want to be the parent who took their children all the way to the zoo in Vienna and forgot to see the panda bears.
+Oh, and don’t miss the giant pandas.
+You do not want to be the parent who took their children all the way to the zoo in Vienna and forgot to see the panda bears (although at the time of writing the enclosure is empty; the current pair returned to China in autumn 2024, but a new pair should arrive sometime soon).

 For broader advice on visiting Tiergarten Schönbrunn, check out these visitor and ticket tips.